Free Walking Tours in Madrid

 This is one of the most popular free tour companies in Europe, and they offer one of the most consistent schedules available for their tours which cover the historic district.

 It’s also worth noting that this is currently the longest free walking tour available in Madrid at a total of 3 hours in length.

-You can enjoy this outing every Thursday – Sunday at either 10 am or 11 am.
+You can enjoy this outing every Tuesday, Thursday and Saturday at 10:30 am.

 Discover the origins of this city, including true stories about the Austrian Kings of the past as well as legends and myths from throughout the history of Madrid.

-This 2 ½ hours free walking tour is offered in English, Spanish and Italian at 11 am every day of the week except Monday.
+This 2 ½ hours free walking tour is offered in English, Spanish and Italian at 11 am every weekend on Saturday and Sunday.